FlowFuse/website/src/blog/2024/03/using-kafka-with-node-red.md

 During the writing of this tutorial, I utilized [Aiven’s cloud data platform](https://aiven.io/kafka-connect) which offers the option to use Kafka in the free trial.
 However, you are free to choose any cloud service that suits your requirements and preferences.

 ## Installing Dashboard 2.0
-In this section, we will install Dashboard 2.0, we will display the temperature data of different regions on the Dashboard 2.0 chart in real-time.

-1. Install Node-RED Dashboard 2.0.
-Follow these [instructions](https://dashboard.flowfuse.com/getting-started.html) to install.
-2. Create your first group, page, theme, and base.
+We will be installing Dashboard 2.0 to display real-time temperature data of various regions on a chart.
+If you are new to Dashboard 2.0, we recommend referring to [Getting started with Dashboard 2.0](https://flowfuse.com/blog/2024/03/dashboard-getting-started/)\, which covers everything from basic concepts to installation and creating your first dashboard seamlessly.

 ## Installing and configuring Kafka custom node